ScoreVision/warden-ory-kratos/README.md

 ## Strategies

 There are three strategies available.
-When combined the `:SessionToken`, and `:SessionCookie` strategies make up a "Kratos native" implementation.
+When combined, the `:SessionToken`, and `:SessionCookie` strategies make up a "Kratos native" implementation.
 While the `:JWTHeader` strategy provides compatibility with the Ory cli proxy.

 ### SessionCookie Strategy